Tiezhengyuan/bio_broker/README.md

 # 2. installation

+## install bio-broker
-Bio-broker is developed and tested under Python 3.8.
+bio-broker is developed and tested under Python 3.8.
 Steps of installation is described as the below:

 '''
 git clone git@github.com:Tiezhengyuan/bio_broker.git
 cd bio_broker
 pip install -r requirements.txt
+'''

+## install Redis
+Run the following command from the shell.
+The docker should be run at host=127.0.0.1, port=6379.
+'''
+docker pull redis
+docker run -it --rm --name redis -p 6379:6379 redis
 '''

 # 3. Tests